The Go programming language is an open source project to make programmers more

 library (golang-googlecode-gotools), which provide `godoc`.

-test during the build of this package, provide the environment variable
+To elect to run the buildtime tests of this package, provide the environment

 Maintained by: Vincent Batts